Day of the Dead in Mexico

 Traditions include building special altars to honor the deceased loved ones using photographs, favorite foods and possessions of the departed.
 Family and friends also gather at cemeteries (cementerios in Spanish) to visit graves and leave offerings to their loved ones throughout the day and night.

-Day of the Dead is celebrated differently depending on the region of Mexico you happen to be in.
+Day of the Dead isnt like the kind of celebrations you’re used to in Ibiza, Crete, or Malaga.
+No, and it’s celebrated differently depending on the region of Mexico you happen to be in.
 I chose to make my first attendance of this holiday in the Yucatan, more specifically the city of Merida.
 There’s a large Mayan presence here and the people have their own name for these celebrations, Hanal Pixán which roughly translates to “food for the souls.”
 Like in other areas, shrines are built with photos and specially prepared food offerings to help deceased loved ones find their way home.
 A unique tradition to this area is cooking Pibipollo, a special tamale wrapped in banana leaves and cooked in an underground pit.

 All Hallows Eve